John C. Lilly: Death

 Lilly died of heart failure at age 86 in Los Angeles on September 30, 2001.
 His remains were cremated.

+Legacy

+His literary rights and scientific discoveries were owned by Human Software, Inc., while his philanthropic endeavors were owned by the Human Dolphin Foundation.
+The John C. Lilly Research Institute, Inc. continues to research topics of interest to Lilly and carry on his legacy.

 In popular culture

 Lilly's work with dolphins and the development of the sensory deprivation tank have been referenced in movies, music and television productions.
 Dolphin Island: A Story of the People of the Sea is a 1963 novel by Arthur C. Clarke set in a strange and fascinating research community where a brilliant professor tries to communicate with dolphins.
 In the 1972 novel The Listeners, Lilly and the other scientists who were members of the Order of the Dolphin are mentioned as pioneers.
-In the 1973 movie The Day of the Dolphin, George C. Scott portrayed a Lilly-esque scientist, known to the dolphins as "Pa," who succeeds in teaching a dolphin to speak elementary English.